Code-Institute-Submissions/suping106-milestone1/README.md

 The website was deployed to GitHub pages.
 Link to the site is [here](https://github.com/suping106/milestone1).

 Deployment was done by
-* Loggin in to GitHub
+* Logging in to GitHub
 * Locating Milestone1 project repository
 * Clicking on the settings tab
 * Navigating to "Github pages" section